Port Pirie Surrounds

 Port Pirie Surrounds is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of August 2025, Port Pirie Surrounds' population is approximately 3,446, reflecting a growth of 111 people since the 2021 Census.
-This increase represents a 3.3% rise from the previous population count of 3,335.
-The change is inferred from the estimated resident population of 3,413 in June 2024 and an additional 36 validated new addresses since the Census date.
-This results in a density ratio of 2.2 persons per square kilometer, indicating ample space per person.
-Port Pirie Surrounds' growth rate of 3.3% since the 2021 census exceeds the SA3 area's growth rate of 2.7%, positioning it as a growth leader in the region.
-Interstate migration was the primary driver of population gains during this period.
+Port Pirie Surrounds' population was approximately 3,446 as of August 2025.
+This figure represents an increase of 111 people, a 3.3% rise from the 2021 Census which recorded a population of 3,335.
+The growth is inferred from the estimated resident population of 3,413 in June 2024 and an additional 36 validated new addresses since the Census date.
+This results in a density ratio of 2.2 persons per square kilometer.
+Port Pirie Surrounds' growth of 3.3% since the 2021 census surpassed the SA3 area's 2.7%, indicating it as a growth leader in the region.
+Interstate migration was primarily responsible for this population increase.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a weighted aggregation method from LGA to SA2 levels.
-Demographic trends suggest lower quartile growth for regional areas nationally, with Port Pirie Surrounds expected to expand by 7 persons by 2041, reflecting a decline of 0.8% over the 17-year period based on the latest population numbers.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation from LGA to SA2 levels.
+Future demographic trends suggest lower quartile growth in regional areas nationally, with Port Pirie Surrounds expected to expand by 7 persons by 2041, reflecting a decline of 0.8% over the 17 years.

 Frequently Asked Questions - Population